Artur-man/ImageArray/README.md

 ## Usage

-The main purpose of the ImageArray is to deliver DelayedArray operations for a list of images in Pyramidal format.
+The main purpose of the `r Biocpkg("ImageArray")` is to deliver `r Biocpkg("DelayedArray")` operations for a list of images in Pyramidal format.
 Here, we first store the image in HDF5.

 ``` r
 # make random magick image